PIXISREPO/PIXIS-PROJECTS/VOLUMIO-LCD/README.md

 ```
 with password volumio.

-From the command line on your Monitor or from the ssh session on a terminal on your device ping google.com to check that the Pi has an Internet connection.
+From the command line on your Monitor or from the ssh session on a terminal on your device, ping google.com to check that the Pi has an Internet connection.
 Once confirmed you may start the VOLUMIO-LCD installation on your Pi from the command line on your Monitor or your device terminal.

 To install the Volumio LCD package on your Pi, run the wget command below.
 This will download the bootstrap and installer files from the PIXIS Github repo, stage them on the Volumio system and then if the bootstrap download completed successfully it will launch the installer.
 The installer will prompt for the Volumio password (volumio) when it reaches the privileged system changes, which is normal.